garrandall/popular-music-data/tracks/slow-dance--hey-mr-dj--r--kelly-public-announcement.md

 You’re the only one I wanna slow dance with
 (Girl, you’re the only one, hey Mr. DJ, why don’t you slow this party down) You’re the only one I wanna slow dance with
-(Ooh, let the record spin, now baby, take my hand, oh)
+(Oh, let the record spin, now baby, take my hand, oh)

 Let the music play